debdeepuw/50-Weights/README.md

 This repository provides fully reproducible code for simulating datasets, computing wcETEL weights, and visualizing the results under various contamination levels.

 ---

+## Method Summary

+The wcETEL method solves the following optimization problem:

+**w̃(θ) = argmin₍w₎ { D(Qw ∥ Pₙ) + λ W₂²(Qw, Fθ) }**

+- $Q_w$ is a discrete distribution over the observed data points.
+- $P_n$ is the empirical distribution.
+- The Wasserstein distance $W_2$ is computed using semi-discrete optimal transport with power diagrams.

+The iterative procedure updates weights using a fixed-point algorithm that combines empirical likelihood and optimal transport.

+---

 ## Repository Structure